 In gender-related asylum claims the official of the Aliens Office should check if the asylum seeker opposes to a protection officer of the other sex.
-Homen and girls applying for asylum in their own name are also handed over the brochure "Information for women and girls that apply for asylum", published by the CGRS in 9 languages.
-Homen are also handed over the brochure "Information for women and girls that apply for asylum", published by the CGRS in 9 languages.
+Women and girls applying for asylum in their own name are also handed over the brochure "Information for women and girls that apply for asylum", published by the CGRS in 9 languages.

 Similarly at the CGRS level, there are few specific provisions as to the screening, processing and assessing of vulnerabilities of asylum seekers.
 There is a general obligation to take into consideration the individual situation and personal circumstances of the asylum seeker, in particular the acts of persecution or serious harm already undergone, which could be considered a sort of specific vulnerability.
-168 In case of a gender-related claim, one can oppose to be interviewed by a protection officer from the other sex or with the assistance of an interpreter from the other sex.
-169 Children, whether unaccompanied or accompanied, should be interviewed in appropriate circumstances and their best interests should be decisive in the examination of the asylum application.
-170
+In case of a gender-related claim, one can oppose to be interviewed by a protection officer from the other sex or with the assistance of an interpreter from the other sex.
+Children, whether unaccompanied or accompanied, should be interviewed in appropriate circumstances and their best interests should be decisive in the examination of the asylum application.

 Unaccompanied children applying for asylum are handed over the brochure "Guide for the unaccompanied minor who applies for asylum in Belgium", published by the CGRS in languages.
 The Aliens Act also has specific provisions on the procedures for unaccompanied children when they do not apply for asylum.
 Unaccompanied children should always be accompanied by their guardian during interviews, while accompanied children who apply separately or who request to be heard by the CGRS during the procedure of their parents should only be accompanied by the lawyer and person of trust during the first interview.
-If there are more interviews at a later stage, the CGRS can also interview the child alone.171
+If there are more interviews at a later stage, the CGRS can also interview the child alone.